steffenbusch/caddy-jwt-issuer/README.md

 - [Caddy](https://caddyserver.com) for providing a powerful and extensible web server.
 - [caddy-jwt](https://github.com/ggicci/caddy-jwt) for `jwtauth`, which provides the JWT Authentication.
 - [when](https://github.com/olebedev/when/) for natural language date/time parsing used in `token_valid_until`.
-- [otp](https://github.com/pquerna/otp/) for TOTP used to validate the 2FA codes.